-Okay, I know how to swim with a wetsuit on, say in the open water.
-The reason for this is because a wetsuit keeps you afloat in the sea.
-However, when it comes to a swimming pool I don't have much experience.
+Okay, I know how to swim with a wetsuit, say, in the open water.
+This is that a wetsuit keeps you afloat in the sea.
+However, when it comes to a swimming pool, I don't have much experience.

-Every time I go to a swimming pool I always feel really nervous and I freak out when I can't touch the bottom.
+Every time I go to a swimming pool, I always feel nervous, and I freak out when I can't touch the bottom.
 If I try, I freak out and then paddle frantically to the side where I grab something to hold onto!!

 I don't know how to tread water so I feel like I'm just going to sink.
 Also, what do you do when you get tired of treading water?
 You can't tread forever!
 Is there anything I can do to improve my confidence in swimming pools?

-Also, I don't know how to jump in water.
+Also, I don't know how to jump in the water.
 I don't like to jump in or dive in.
-I'm scared of drowning or not being able to get back up again, or breathe when I dive in.
+I'm scared of drowning or not being able to get back up again or breathe when I dive in.

-Please can you help?
-I would like to feel confident but I just don't!!
+Can you please help?
+I want to feel confident, but I don't!!
 Thanks

 Sounds like you are trying to run before you can walk, so to speak!
-You need to go back to basics and spend some time in the pool learning to appreciate the water and learning how your body behaves in the water.
-Then you will learn to relax and your confidence will grow.
+You need to go back to basics and spend some time in the pool learning to appreciate the water and how your body behaves.
+Then you will learn to relax, and your confidence will grow.

-To try and get used to swimming out of your depth, first try this test.
+To try and get used to swimming out of your depth, first, try this test.
 Swim away from the poolside, within your depth, turn around and swim back to the poolside.
-If you can swim to the center of the pool, turn around and swim back, then you can swim in any depth of water knowing that you can swim to the poolside no matter where you are.
+If you can swim to the centre of the pool, turn around and swim back, then you can swim in any depth of water, knowing that you can swim to the poolside no matter where you are.

 Psychologically it is not as easy as that to start with but if you use this exercise to build your confidence then eventually the depth of the water becomes largely irrelevant.

-Gradually as you become more confident with this entry, try starting from kneeling on one knee and then progress to standing, but with knees bent.
+Gradually as you become more confident with this entry, try starting from kneeling on one knee and then progressing to standing, but with knees bent.

 If you practice the breathing exercises above you can then experiment with the depth that you can dive or jump to.